lukeadams84/magentobuilder/README.md

 # Cross Platform Magento 1/2 Docker Environment Builder

 Python3 Project to allow quick build of custom Magento environments for Docker Swarm.
+Projects are created automatically, and need to stay in the projects folder for the automated start, stop, rebuild etc to work.

 ## Getting Started